 In PL/SQL, the PIPE ROW statement causes a table function to pipe a row and continue processing.
 The statement enables a PL/SQL table function to return rows as soon as they are produced.
-(For performance, the PL/SQL runtime system provides the rows to the consumer in batches.)
-For example:
+This is demonstrated in Example 13-9.
+For performance reasons, the PL/SQL runtime system provides the rows to the consumer in batches.